1601-mma2013/Performance-Enhancer/README.md

 Lazy                           hardworking

 Sleeps early                     Sleeps late

+Not Discover                    Like to Discover New items

 **Customer behaviour**

-Positive person.
+Positive person, have initiative to know more about their PC condition, space, ram.

 **2. Attitudes**